locoda/blog/source/_posts/i-decided-to-write-this-in-english.md

 <br />

 For sure, it is unavoidable to take therapy sessions in English in the States.
 Did I get a chance to use Chinese in the therapy in the past 7 or 8 years?
 Yes.
-Did I every consider the option?
+Did I ever consider the option?
 Never.

 The English me is only 10 years old.
 It is younger yet more mature.
 A lot of things is fixable for the English me because it is not associated with the place I grew up or the experience I had in China.
 I talked about those in English; but it felt more like I was talking about someone else.
 It is more objective, less emotional, and if I qoute my therapists, my thoughts towards my past experience is "thoughtful" or "insightful".
 Do I agree?
 Yes.
 However, I know that the way I describe them are not genuinely thoughtful, it became thoughtful when I start to construct the things in English.
 I had to rehearse what I want to say in pure English so that the scenario can be understood in English, and I had to add correct amount of context and explanation to make it sensible.
 It's a hard process, and it has to be "thoughtful".